Murder of Larry King: First trial

 On July 22, 2011, the jury was shown footage of a video in which McInerney was fighting in the Ventura County Juvenile hall, where he currently lives.
 One of the corrections officers, testified that the defendant was a "good kid" in the honors program for good behavior and had relationships with people of different backgrounds and origins.
 He said that within the juvenile hall environment fighting was a routine occurrence and that McInerney was not prone to violence as the prosecution alleged.

-Dawn Boldrin, an English teacher, had testified and said she counseled King and told her she should not wear attention-getting clothing if she did not want to receive negative attention.
+Dawn Boldrin, an English teacher, had testified and said she counseled King and told him he should not wear attention-getting clothing if he did not want to receive negative attention.
 She also gave the teen, who was exploring his sexual and/or gender identity, a strapless, green, chiffon gown.
-She meant for her to wear it outside school.
-A photo was shown of Latisha King holding up the dress and many people in the courtroom were crying.
-Greg King, Latisha's father became upset and gathered his family to leave, but before doing so, Dawn King, Latisha's mother, swore at Boldrin's 13-year-old daughter and a relative.
+She meant for him to wear it outside school.
+A photo was shown of Larry King holding up the dress and many people in the courtroom were crying.
+Greg King, Larry's father became upset and gathered his family to leave, but before doing so, Dawn King, Larry's mother, swore at Boldrin's 13-year-old daughter and a relative.
 The judge later barred Dawn King from the remainder of the trial.
-Because the school administrators were allowing King to wear whatever she wanted as long as it did not violate the dress code, the defense was arguing that this allowed King to sexually harass McInerney.
+Because the school administrators were allowing King to wear whatever he wanted as long as it did not violate the dress code, the defense was arguing that this allowed King to sexually harass McInerney.

 The trial ended without a verdict and was declared a mistrial by the judge, Ventura County Superior Court Judge Charles Campbell, on Thursday, September 1, 2011, after the jury reported that they were hopelessly deadlocked and unable to reach a unanimous verdict.
 There were eight weeks of testimony with almost 100 witnesses, and the jury had been deliberating since August 26, 2011.
 The jury had taken four votes and the last vote was split between seven jurors voting for voluntary manslaughter and five jurors voting for either first-degree or second-degree murder.
 Later analysis showed defense attorneys had chosen to pursue the gay panic defense strategy, with several jurors later stating on the television program 20/20 that King had been bullying McInerney, leaving McInerney with "no way out".

 Second trial

 On September 2, 2011, the district attorney's office announced that they intended to retry McInerney, and a hearing was scheduled for October 5, 2011.
 For the second trial, the prosecutors dropped the hate crime charge.

 On November 21, 2011, McInerney pleaded guilty to second-degree murder, voluntary manslaughter and use of a firearm.
-He was sentenced to 21 years behind bars, initially in a juvenile facility and then in prison upon turning 18, with no credit given for time served prior to the trial or for good behavior.
+He was sentenced to 21 years in prison, initially in a juvenile facility and then in prison upon turning 18, with no credit given for time served prior to the trial or for good behavior.
 He was sentenced on December 19.
-As of July 2025, McInerney was imprisoned in the California Correctional Center., McInerney is imprisoned in the Folsom State Prison.
+As of July 2025, McInerney is in the Kern County Male Community Reentry Program.